MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-set-up.md

 If you have your prerequisites, you can begin to [define your cluster](azure-stack-kubernetes-aks-engine-deploy-cluster.md).

-If you are the cloud operator for Azure Stack and would like offer the AKS Engine, follow the instuctions at [Add the AKS Engine to the Azure Stack Marketplace](../operator/azure-stack-aks-engine.md).
+If you are the cloud operator for Azure Stack and would like to offer the AKS Engine, follow the instructions at [Add the AKS Engine to the Azure Stack Marketplace](../operator/azure-stack-aks-engine.md).

 ## Prerequisites for the AKS Engine